Les Misérables – Victor Hugo

 Enough with the bad guys.
 I could go on and on about them, but neither literary nor real bad guys deserve that kind of attention.

 I’ve mentioned that one of my favourite and, definitely most pleasurable parts of the novel, was Marius and Cosette’s love story.
 At first it seemed unlikely, mostly because of Cosette’s naivety and cluelessness, but then it grew on me.
 Their first encounters in the park were so endearing and I was extremely glad that their love was first shown from Marius’s perspective.
 His initial unawareness and then the slow descent into the madness of love were so well described.
 At first it seemed forced, like Hugo was determined to create a love story were there was absolutely no chemistry between the characters, but I ended up liking it so much, that Cosette and Marius climbed their way into my top 10 literary couples list.
 I won’t lie: until the very end, I felt like their relationship was not that of equals.
 Marius bore much heavier burdens than Cosette did and her easy-going and trusting nature at times made me look upon them as a brother and his little sister, rather than two lovers.
 Excluding her earliest years (which Cosette barely even remembered in her later life), she grew up into the typical damsel in distress.
 She was loved and cherished by everyone.
-She spent most of her life inside a glass bell.
+She spent most of her life living in an ivory tower.
 She was fiercely protected first by Fantine, then by Jean Valjean and then by Marius.
 She was unaware of so many things happening around her and couldn’t see past her own little world.
 This may, in part, be Jean Valjean’s fault.

 Marius, on the other hand, while his struggles could by no means be compared to those of Jean Valjean, still had much more darkness and worries than she did.
 At times, his brooding nature irritated me, especially the decision he made after he had found out that Cosette was leaving France, but his self-imposed isolation, his solitary ways and his stubbornness soon endeared him to me, for he much reminded me of myself.
 Cosette’s early years spent in struggles can hardly compare to everything Marius has had to endure: the truth about his father, his decision to leave his grandfather, the years he spent in poverty (during which he stayed generous, might I add), his quest to find Cosette, the burden of Jean Valjean’s past are just some of the things he has had to endure, things that Cosette not only didn’t have to go through, but also remained ignorant of.
 I like them.
 I like them very much, since they made their way into my top 10 couples, but no madness will ever compel me to say or write that their relationship was one of equal partners.